kenniko/u-w/README.md

 "version": "0.0.2",
 ...
 ```
-10. Run `yarn desktop-deploy` again and finalize your release
+10. Run `yarn desktop:deploy` again and finalize your release
 11. Download, install and run the previous version of your app from GitHub release page.
-Or you can decreate **"version"** number in `package.json` and undo any change on your repo.
-Then `run desktop`.
+Or you can decrease **"version"** number in `package.json` and undo any change on your repo.
+Then run `yarn desktop`.
-12. After the new version of your app is downloaded, click **"Restart"** and wait until it open again with the latest version.
+12. After the new version of your app is downloaded, click **"Relaunch"** and wait until it open again with the latest version.

 ### Test Mobile App (AppCenter.ms Code-Push)